 The local tradition is that if a couple walk the Calà hand in hand they will stay in love forever.

-The logs were transported down river from Valstagna by the zattieri (rafters) who sailed rafts of logs down river.
+The logs were transported from Valstagna by the zattieri (rafters) who sailed rafts of logs down the river .
 The opening of the railway in the nineteenth century was the end of the zattieri but they are commemorated by the Palio delle Zattere The palio takes place on the last Sunday of July.
-Teams from nine contrade (neighbourhoods), each consisting of three men and a damigella (damsel), get dressed up in medieval costumes and take to the river on rafts that don't look much larger than a tabletop.
+Teams from nine contrade (neighbourhoods), each consisting of three men and a damigella (damsel), get dressed up in medieval costumes and take to the river on rafts that don’t look much larger than a tabletop.

 On its way into Bassano del Grappa the route passes the Grotte di Oliero .
 There are four caves - one that you visit by rowing boat - as well as three museums: one about caving, another about paper making, and an ethnographic museum.

 The town is famous for its bridge and for, you guessed it, grappa.
 The wooden bridge was designed by the architect Andrea Palladio.
 The wooden construction and the striking design were intended to help the bridge withstand the force of the Brenta in flood.
-The present bridge is actually the third bridge built to Palladio's design on the site.
+The present bridge is actually the third bridge built to Palladio’s design on the site.
 The bridge was rebuilt again in 1947 and is now commonly known as the Ponte degli Alpini.
 The Alpini are the military regiments recruited from the mountain areas.
 The bridge was blown up during the war, and the Alpini raised the money to rebuild it.
-It had, and still has, a huge symbolic importance as the gateway to the Monte Grappa, the scene of historic battles during World War I. Please go to the article on this site about Bassano del Grappa for more about the town.
+It had, and still has, a huge symbolic importance as the gateway to the Monte Grappa, the scene of historic battles during World War I. For more about the town please go to italy-cycling-guide: Bassano del Grappa .

 Places to stay